NetherGamesMC/support/docs/season-rotations.md

 **Current season:** started August 6th 2024

 **Next season:** December 1st 2024
-* Free kits will be awarded to players around July 15th to celeberate the end of the season.
+* Free kits will be awarded to players around November 15th to celeberate the end of the season.

 ## Skyblock